uc-cdis/label-boosted-RAG-for-RRG/docs/baselines.md

 We provide a static clone of the CXR-ReDonE repo at commit hash `b385988`.
 We modified `environment.yml` to change the environment name, bumped the version of pycocotools `2.0.4 → 2.0.5` to fix some installation error, and specified torch and torchvision with CUDA 11.3 to run on newer hardware.
 We also modified `remove_prior_refs.py` to prevent overwriting input data and to join multi-token words (i.e. `" ##" → ""`).
 Finally, we modified `CXR_ReDonE_pipeline.py` to save the study ids of each generated reports.

-1. Follow steps 1 and 2 of the CXR-RePaiR section to prepare initial data if you have not already.
+1. [Follow steps 1 and 2 of the CXR-RePaiR](#cxr-repair) section to prepare initial data if you have not already.
-1. Create and activate the conda environment.
+1. Create and activate the `cxrredone` conda environment.
     ```bash
     cd baselines/CXR-ReDonE
     conda env create -f environment.yml